arrow-lang/wadatsumi/README.md

    selection is remembered.
 "Pokemon Pinball" also doesn't appear to save correctly.
 Both games are for the Color Gameboy but are supposed to be GB-compatible.

+ - In "Pokemon Trading Card Game"; I get an immediate white screen and then it seems to freeze

+ - In "Donkey Kong"; if you hold <START> while the game boots it tries to execute opcode $FD (illegal)

+ - In "Donkey Kong"; there are painful graphical glitches between levels

+ - In "Donkey Kong"; there are just a ton of small glitches